vaarn/vaarn.github.io/ancestries.md

 <tr><td>20</td><td>Zef</td><td>Calculating</td><td>Puns</td></tr>
 </table>

-### Special Rules
+### Special
-__No Quarter__ - You must EGO save to show mercy to a defeated foe, or to retreat from a fight.
+__NO QUARTER__ - You must EGO save to show mercy to a defeated foe, or to retreat from a fight.
-__Biter__ - If you successfully hit a foe with a melee attack, you may add an extra d6 of fang damage to the roll.
+__BITER__ - If you successfully hit a foe with a melee attack, you may add an extra d6 of fang damage to the roll.

 ## Lithling
 _Strange beings even by the standards of Vaarn, the Lithling are a slow, solemn species with a silicon-based biology that surely originates in a solar system far away from Urth.
 They are solitary by nature, concerned mainly with the opinions of other Lithling and the esoteric academic studies they devote their long lives to._